Rise and fall of the mighty elephants

 Crimson dye has been brought as an offering to this Ganesh sculpture in Kathmandu, Nepal.
 (Photo copyright © by Kaj Halberg)

-Decorated ceiling in a Hindu temple, depicting elephants, Rameshwaram, Tamil Nadu, India.
+Decorated ceiling in a Hindu temple, depicting elephants, Rameshwaram, Tamil Nadu, South India.
 Note that the upper painting is a double image: elephant and women.
 (Photo copyright © by Kaj Halberg)

-The role of elephants in other religions
+The role of elephants in Buddhism

-According to Buddhist mythology, on the night that Siddharta was concepted, Queen Maya, his mother, dreamed that an elephant had placed a lotus flower in her womb. – The Buddha and Buddhism are related in detail on the page Religion: Buddhism.
+According to Buddhist mythology, Queen Maya, on the night that Siddharta (the later Buddha) was concepted, dreamed that an elephant had placed a lotus flower in her womb.

 This Buddhist mythical creature, a horned elephant with lion teeth, adorns the Jokhang Temple in Lhasa, Tibet. – This temple is described on the page Travel episodes – Tibet 1987: Tibetan summer.
 (Photo copyright © by Kaj Halberg)

-In Daoism, the elephant is regarded as a protector, and elephant sculptures are often placed at Daoist graves to guard the grave against evil forces, as this one in Taichung, Taiwan. – Daoism is described in depth on the page Religion: Daoism in Taiwan.
+Elephant sculptures are often placed at Daoist graves to guard the grave against evil forces, as this one in Taichung, Taiwan.
 (Photo copyright © by Kaj Halberg)

 Threatened with extinction